DFINITY-Education/web-development/module-3.md

 # Module 3: Connecting to the Frontend

 Now that you've completed the basic implementation of our open auction platform, it's time to link it to a frontend view!
-This module will guide you though the preliminary steps required to create and customize a frontend for your IC applications.
+This module will guide you through the preliminary steps required to create and customize a frontend for your IC applications.

 ![Frontend View](images/frontend-screenshot.png)